Super for casual workers

 If you've got a new casual job or if you usually only work once

-or twice a week but you're working more in the lead up to
+or twice a week but you're working more at the moment; be sure that

 You can check your super payments by looking at your pay slip,